acc8226/acc8226/README.md

 ## Hi there 👋

-I'm a BackEnd developer from CN.
+I’m a BackEnd developer from CN.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning how to prevent fraud